Media releases from 2019

 In the BEF-China experiment, tree species richness varies across different subplots.
 (Picture: Helge Bruelheide)

-09.04.2019 | iDiv Members, Media Release, TOP NEWS
+09.04.2019 | Media Release, iDiv Members, TOP NEWS

 Halle, Leipzig, Göttingen.
 The more plant species live in grasslands and forests, the more insect species find a habitat there.
 However, the presence of more plant species does not only increase… › more